absorensen/numbers_go_brrrr/m1_memory_hierarchies/s2_less_basic_data_structures.md

 You win some, you lose some.
 But it's all the same to me.
 It's the eighth of space.

 Another use case where the octree is very useful is when deciding what to render and at what level-of-detail.
 It also makes for a useful abstraction over virtualized geometry.
-More on that in a later module.

 ## Garbage collectors
-Garbage collection is a way of freeing the programmer of having to deal with which memory is and isn't relevant.
+Garbage collection is a way of freeing the programmer from having to deal with which memory is and isn't relevant anymore.
 It is usually implemented by most variables (especially the heap allocated ones) being reference counted or otherwise tracked, which we will see later in the tracing section.
 Once a variable is found to no longer be referenced it is either immediately cleaned up or cleaned up during a garbage collection pass.
 A full garbage collection pass can be quite expensive, and if the implementation